AlwynBarry/SimplePrayerDiary/readme.txt

 Tags: simple prayer diary, prayer diary, prayer, prayer item Requires at least: 4.1
 Tested up to: 6.1.1
-Stable tag: 1.4.2
+Stable tag: 1.0.0
 License: GPLv2 or later

-Simple Prayer Diary is a dated prayer reminder list for Wordpress people who just want something simple to use.
+Simple Prayer Diary is a dated prayer reminder list for Wordpress, for people who just want something simple to use.

 == Description ==

-Simple Prayer Diary is a dated prayer reminder list for people who just want something simple to use.
+Simple Prayer Diary is a dated prayer reminder list for people who just want something simple to use in Wordpress.
 The goal is to provide a simple way to show a list of items to pray for by upcoming date to your visitors.